 Skip to main content

 A church administrator is the point person in charge of church operations and is a critical asset to the lifeblood of the church.
-Church administrator duties can run the gamut from communication to finances to building maintenance.
+Church administrator duties can run the gamut from communication to updating your church finance software to building maintenance.

 The role of a church administrator poses advantages to the employer and employee, according to career expert Zippia.
 Zippia’s trends indicate that most church administrators make around $63,000 a year.
 That salary is well above the average office administrator salary, and the average full-time salary in the U.S.